awsdocs/amazon-aurora-user-guide/doc_source/CHAP_GettingStartedAurora.CreatingConnecting.AuroraPostgreSQL.md

 In some cases, you might want to create a VPC and DB subnet group for use with your Amazon Aurora DB cluster yourself, rather than having Amazon RDS create them\.
 If so, follow the instructions in [How to create a VPC for use with Amazon Aurora](Aurora.CreateVPC.md)\.
 Otherwise, follow the instructions in this topic to create your DB cluster and have Amazon RDS create a VPC and DB subnet group for you\.

 You can use **Easy create** to create an Aurora PostgreSQL DB cluster with the AWS Management Console\.
-With **Easy create**, you specify only the DB engine type, DB instance size, and DB instance identifier\. **Easy create** uses the default settings for the other configuration options\.
+With **Easy create**, you specify only the DB engine type, size, and DB cluster identifier\. **Easy create** uses the default settings for the other configuration options\.
 When you use **Standard create** instead of **Easy create**, you specify more configuration options when you create a database, including ones for availability, security, backups, and maintenance\.

 In this example, you use **Easy create** to create an Aurora PostgreSQL DB cluster\.